DeepSecurityHealthCheck/HealthCheckCore/CONTRIBUTING.md

   (`git rebase -i`) such that your PR is a single commit on top of the current HEAD.
 This make reviewing the code so much easier, and our history more readable.
-* Make sure that all tests are passing before approval.
-* Apply the appropriate language label (e.g., C++, Java, Python, etc.) to the pull request.
-This will make it easier to identify which languages the pull request affects, allowing us to better identify appropriate reviewer, create a better release note, and make it easier to identify issues in the future.

-## Pull Request Guidelines
 * Create small PRs that are narrowly focused on addressing a single concern.
   We often receive PRs that are trying to fix several things at a time, but if only one fix is considered acceptable, nothing gets merged and both author's